 “SQL Database Programming” could also have been listed as an SQL book for beginners.
-The book does a great job of covering the basics.
+This learning SQL book does a great job of covering the basics.
 However, it also goes far beyond that.
 The book is great for various end users, analysts, data scientists and app developers.

 Readers will find general concepts, practical answers and clear explanations of what the various SQL statements can do.

 The book covers Oracle, Microsoft SQL Server, IBM DB2, MySQL, PostgreSQL, and Microsoft Access.
 The all-encompassing nature of this book makes it a must for a data bookshelf.

 12) “The Data Warehouse Toolkit” By Ralph Kimball and Margy Ross